Muhamed Bešić: International career

 Bešić was a member of the Bosnia and Herzegovina under-21 team for several years.

 In November 2010, he received his first senior call up, for a friendly game against Slovakia, and debuted in that match on 17 November.

-In June 2014, Bešić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first major competition.
+In June 2014, Bešić was named in Bosnia and Herzegovina's squad for the 2014 FIFA World Cup, country's first ever major competition.
 He made his tournament debut in the opening group tie against Argentina on 15 June.

 Style of play

 During his career, Bešić has been deployed as a right-back and as a centre-back, although his natural position in his own words is defensive midfielder.

 He was described by then Everton manager Roberto Martínez as a "very complete footballer", who "has got a natural balance about knowing that he can be strong and aggressive in duels, but also a technical player on the ball."

 Personal life

 Bešić has three children with his long-time girlfriend Jessica, two daughters and one son.

 He is a practising Muslim; together with international teammates Ibrahim Šehić, Armin Hodžić, Izet Hajrović, Sead Kolašinac, Edin Višća and Ervin Zukanović he visited a mosque in Zenica during the national team's concentration.

 Bešić has many tattoos, his first being the word Bosanac (Bosnian).
 Some of many are also names of his parents and brother.